 Bundle Africa Affiliate Opportunity

-Update: The above conditions have been modified to having the invited person make that same amount of money mentioned above in the first 15 days after referral – Trading volume counts both buys and sells.
+Update: The above conditions have been modified to have the invited person make the theme amount mentioned above in the first 15 days after referral.
+Tradingvolume counts both buys and sells.

-The payment method section allows the user to add or delete added cards or bank accounts.
+The payment method section allows tusersto add or delete aards or bank accounts.

 The Bundle App Security Tab

-Via the security settings, you can change Pin or recover lost Pin.
-The app uses a four-digit pin to secure your account from unauthorized access.
+You can change Pyour in or recover la ost PIN via the security settings.
+The app uses a four-digit PIN to secure your account from unauthorized access.

 The Bundle App Updates Tab.